alexansaa/test_businessIT_frontend/README.md

 <a href="https://vercel.com/">Vercel</a> as a CI/CD deployment framework and using GitHub projects main branch as a code source.

 For the back-end project you can use Azure, please take a peek at this <a href="https://www.youtube.com/watch?v=EKqXAMLsnKQ&t=642s">awsome</a> tutorial.
 Consider that you may have slightly different configurations depending on your subscription type.

+### Live Demo

+Take a look at the live demo implementation at: https://test-business-it-frontend.vercel.app/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>